-Early in the student's academic program, he/she identifies an academic advisor who agrees to work with the student.
+Early in the student's academic program, the student identifies an academic advisor who agrees to work with the student.
 The advisor is the student's primary educational contact.
-The primary role of the Academic Advisor is to guide the student in coursework and research and to keep the student informed on whether he/she is making satisfactory progress.
+The primary role of the Academic Advisor is to guide the student in coursework and research and to keep the student informed on whether the student is making satisfactory progress.
+In contrast to undergraduate programs, the academic advisor for graduate students is a faculty member within the department.

-Specifically, the advisor's responsibilities include identifying coursework that will benefit the student in reaching his/her academic goals, developing a plan of study, collaborating with the student in identifying his/her thesis/report/dissertation topic, meeting regularly to advance the research, and assisting in writing the final research product.
-The academic advisor and graduate program coordinator ensure that all degree requirements are satisfied and the student is progressing toward his/her degree.
-If the student disagrees with a decision or course of action recommended by the Academic Advisor, he/she can appeal the decision.
-The appeal procedure is as described in the Academic Appeal Policy (Section 6.0).
-The process for selecting and confirming an academic advisor is described in Section 5.2.
+Specifically, the advisor's responsibilities include identifying coursework that will benefit the student in reaching the student's academic goals, developing a plan of study, collaborating with the student in identifying the student's thesis/report/dissertation topic, meeting regularly to advance the research, and assisting in writing the final research product.
+The academic advisor and graduate program coordinator ensure that all degree requirements are satisfied, and the student is progressing toward the student's degree.
+If the student disagrees with a decision or course of action recommended by the Academic Advisor, the student can appeal the decision.
+The appeal procedure is as described in the Academic Appeal Policy Section.
+The process for selecting and confirming an academic advisor is described in Section 9.5.

-4.4 Degree Counselor
+4.4 Physical Space and Access